-In conducting its review, Citigroup reviewed and relied upon (i) a draft of the Schedule TO relating to the proposed tender offer, which Citigroup assumed would correspond in all material respects to the Schedule TO filed with the SEC; (ii) publicly available information with respect to the historical trading prices of the appreciation warrants, the ADWs, the CPOs and the ADSs; and (iii) certain precedent transactions.
+In conducting its review, Citigroup reviewed and relied upon (i) a draft of the Schedule TO relating to the proposed tender offer and amendments thereto, which Citigroup assumed would correspond in all material respects to the Schedule TO filed with the SEC; (ii) publicly available information with respect to the historical trading prices of the appreciation warrants, the ADWs, the CPOs and the ADSs; and (iii) the structure and mechanics of certain recent modified Dutch auction tender offers conducted by other issuers.

 We did not ask Citigroup to render an opinion or advice regarding the fairness of the offer.
 We concluded that the offer is fair and equitable and in the best interests of CEMEX and all holders of appreciation warrants and ADWs based on our own analysis with respect to the offer as described above in Section 3, including the information provided by Citigroup as described in this Section 4.
-In light of the factors described in Section 3, we did not believe it was necessary to engage Citigroup to render a fairness opinion or to provide any additional analysis in connection with the offer other than as described in this Section 4.
+In light of the factors described in Section 3, we did not believe it was necessary to engage Citigroup to render a fairness opinion or to provide any additional analysis in connection with the offer other than the limited analysis described in this Section 4.